fmrtl73/pxdocs/content/reference/CLI/updating-volumes.md

 			Node 	 :  10.99.117.133
 ```

-As shown above, the `shared` field is set to `yes` indicating that `clitest` is now a shared volume
+As shown above, the `shared` field is set to `v4` indicating that `clitest` is now a sharedv4 volume.

 ### Related topics

-* For more information about creating shared Portworx volumes through Kubernetes, refer to the [Create shared PVCs](/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-shared-pvcs/) page.
+* For more information about creating shared Portworx volumes through Kubernetes, refer to the [Create sharedv4 PVCs](/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-sharedv4-pvcs/) page.

 ## Changing a volume's sticky option